xavierloeraflores/wgu-capstone/Topic-Proposal.md

 ## Implementation and Evaluation
 ### Approach for Executing The Project
 The project will be executed in the following steps:
-1. Data Collection: Utilize a dataset of social media posts from Twitter that have been labeled as on whether or not they contain any offensive racist material.
+1. Data Collection: Utilize a dataset of social media posts from Twitter that have been labeled as on whether they contain any offensive racist material.
 2. Data Preprocessing: Clean the data and prepare it for training.
 3. Model Training: Using Pandas and Scikit-learn, train a machine learning model to detect racism in social media posts.,
 4. Model Evaluation: Evaluate the model's performance using a test dataset.